Skip to main content

 In most cases, results are normal and no cancer is found.

 Breast screening does not find all breast cancer.
-But screening has been proven to lower the number of women dying from breast cancer.
+But screening lowers your chance of breast cancer being diagnosed at a later stage.

 When you will be offered a breast screen